Poisson smooth structures on stratified symplectic spaces: Introduction

-The structure of this note is as follows.
-In section 2 we introduce the notion of a smooth structure on a stratified space, see Definition \ref{smooth}.
-We prove that a smooth stratified space possesses several important properties, e.g. the existence of smooth partitions of unity, see Lemma \ref{main1}, Proposition \ref{fin} and Corollary \ref{germ}, which will be needed in later sections, see Remark \ref{hsl}, Remark \ref{cav}.
-In section 3 we refine our notion of a smooth structure for a class of stratified spaces whose strata are symplectic manifolds, see Definition \ref{spos}.
-In sections 3, 4 and 5 we show that stratified symplectic spaces $(X, \om)$ equipped with a Poisson smooth structure which is compatible with $\om$ possess a variety of basic properties of smooth symplectic manifolds, e.g. the existence and uniqueness of a Hamiltonian flow, the isomorphism between the Brylinski-Poisson homology and the de Rham homology, and the existence of a Leftschetz decomposition, see Theorem \ref{hodge}, Theorem \ref{ham}, Proposition \ref{hlv}, Theorem \ref{harm}.
-We also show many examples of these spaces, see Example \ref{quot}, Example \ref{nil}.
+The structure of this paper is as follows.
+In chapter 2 we introduce the notion of a smooth structure on a stratified space (Definition \ref{smooths}) and compare our concept of a smooth structure with some other concepts (Remarks \ref{rsmooth}.2-3).
+We prove that a smooth stratified space possesses several important properties, e.g. the existence of smooth partitions of unity (Lemma \ref{main1}, Proposition \ref{fin} and Corollary \ref{germ}), which will be needed in later sections (Remarks \ref{hsl}.2, \ref{cav}).
+In chapter 3 we study natural smooth structures on stratified symplectic spaces (Definition \ref{spos}).
+We show that, under mild conditions, stratified symplectic spaces $(X, \om)$ equipped with a Poisson smooth structure possess a variety of basic properties of smooth symplectic manifolds, e.g. the existence and uniqueness of a Hamiltonian flow, the isomorphism between the Brylinski-Poisson homology and the de Rham homology, and the existence of a Leftschetz decomposition (Theorems \ref{hodge}, \ref{ham}, \ref{harm}, Proposition \ref{hlv}).
+We also show many examples of weakly symplectic smooth structures and Poisson smooth structures (Examples \ref{quot}, \ref{nil}).